iTwin/bis-schemas/Domains/Core/BisCore.reference.md

 ##PhysicalPortion
 Using this as an example because I want to get a better definition written down.

-Part of a larger Element that can be broken down in more detail in a sub Model.
-Division of the larger Element into partitions is defined by convention in a domain or by a user and individual partitions are not viable outside the larger Element.
+Abstract base used to represent a part of a larger Element that can be broken down in more detail in a sub Model.
+Division of the larger Element into partitions is arbitry, defined by convention in a domain or by a user and individual portions are not viable outside the larger Element.